The following programs are locally produced.

 Fridays, 7-9 pm

-The Metal Mixtape is hosted by Jymbo, formerly of the late KZZE's Edge Mob, and his co-host J Mac The Maniac!
-For two hours every week, they are blasting the best in current & classic underground/lesser known regional & worldwide Tradtional Heavy Metal, Melodic Thrash, and Power Metal...plus quite a few modern & extreme acts too.
-They do segments on local bands, international artists, Speed Metal, and Female Fronted bands—to name a few—plus they talk about the upcoming live music calendar in the Rogue Valley.
+The Metal Mixtape is hosted by Omar "DJ Ramo Thorne" Rodriguez.
+For two hours every week, he's blasting the best in current & classic underground/lesser known regional & worldwide Traditional Heavy Metal, Melodic Thrash, and Power Metal...plus quite a few modern & extreme acts too.
+He deso segments on local bands, international artists, Speed Metal, and Female Fronted bands—to name a few—plus they talk about the upcoming live music calendar in the Rogue Valley.

 For updates, playlists and more information check the Facebook page.